TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 What are other benefits?

-- 1 place to fix it <em class="fas fa-fw fa-check text-success fa-lg"></em>
+- 1 place to fix it ✅
-- 1 place to maintain it <em class="fas fa-fw fa-check text-success fa-lg"></em>
+- 1 place to maintain it ✅
-- Code is much more robust and easier to change <em class="fas fa-fw fa-check text-success fa-lg"></em>
+- Code is much more robust and easier to change ✅
-- The service is doing exactly 1 thing <em class="fas fa-fw fa-check text-success fa-lg"></em>
+- The service is doing exactly 1 thing ✅
-- Other services are not cluttered with "util code" <em class="fas fa-fw fa-check text-success fa-lg"></em>
+- Other services are not cluttered with "util code" ✅

 ## What is Not Duplicated Method?